TWiStErRob/PhilHackerBlogSource/content/post/how-passion-for-programming-can-make-us-worse.md

 Consider two views on how involved programmers should be in non-programming activities.

-On Joel Spolsky's view, developers ought to isolated from the business via a "developer abstraction layer."
+On Joel Spolsky's view, developers ought to be isolated from the business via a "developer abstraction layer."
 In fact, he says, "Management’s primary responsibility to create the illusion that a software company can be run by writing code, because that’s what programmers do."

 Marty Cagan has a _very_ different view.
 He says, "if your programmers are only programming, you're only getting half their value."
 Support-driven development --- where software developers actually do customer support --- has even become a thing at companies like Zapier[^1] and Wufoo[^2].